Between stimulus and response, there is a space.

 and our power to choose our response.

 In our response lies our growth and our happiness.”

 ~ Viktor Frankl

 “You are not your thoughts”

 Philosophers have said for centuries, “You Are Not Your Thoughts”.
 Thoughts are real and the corresponding hormonal response from your body reinforces this perception.
-However, they are not your reality.
-Since chronic pain is linked with anxiety and frustration (The Terrifying Triad) your thoughts and life can become progressively dark.
+With repetition your brain will perceive your ideas and concepts as your reality.
+It is critical to comprehend the influence you have on your quality of life based on what you choose to upload into your brain.
+Since every thought is linked to a corresponding internal bodily sensation, you have to have to be particularly careful.
+Chronic pain is linked with anxiety and frustration (The Terrifying Triad) and your thoughts and life can become progressively dark.
 My term for the situation is living in “The Abyss”.

 In the era of advanced neuroscience research, pain, anxiety, and anger are all viewed as neurological circuits.
 You cannot control, change, or remove any of these imbedded pathways.
 You can only detach or separate from them.
 You then have the capacity to form “detours” or new more functional circuits.

 Expressive writing is an exercise that creates this needed space.
 It creates an awareness of your thoughts, positive or negative, and separates you from them.
 Its effectiveness has been demonstrated in many research studies.
 (1) The DOC Starting Point